Apollounknowndev/RegionsUnexplored/README.md

 # Regions Unexplored

-Regions Unexplored is a mod that adds upon new biomes in the Overworld and the Nether.
-Which counts for around 70 and more are underway!
+Regions Unexplored is a biome mod that overhauls the overworld in many ways.
+With 70+ new biomes and a plethora of new blocks and items, there's plenty of unique regions out there waiting for you to explore them!

-## Version policy
+## Supported Versions/Loaders

-We generally have a LTS version (aka a stable modded version where a lot of modders are at with releasing mods) and a latest version so people who play on those versions can also play with regions unexplored!
+The current supported versions are **Fabric/Neoforge 1.21.1**.
+At this time, **no other versions are supported**.

+In the near-ish future, Fabric/Neoforge 26.1 will also become supported versions in conjunction with Fabric/Neoforge 1.21.1.

-## Contributors
+## Developers

+- Apollo (Current Owner/Developer)
-- UHQ_Games
+- UHQ_Games (Former Owner/Developer)
-- KirboSoftware
+- KirboSoftware (Contributor)

 ## License

-This project is under the All Rights Reserved license.
+The mod is currently under the All Rights Reserved (ARR) license.